thisisclement/Hate-Speech-Prediction/readme.md

 Datasets were obtained from Reddit and a white supremacist forum, Gab where there contains human labelled comments that are determined as hate speech related. [[2]](https://github.com/jing-qian/A-Benchmark-Dataset-for-Learning-to-Intervene-in-Online-Hate-Speech)

 Multiple modelling approaches will be explored, such as machine learning models and even state-of-the-art deep learning models.
 F1 score and recall will be the metrics to be prioritised in model comparison.
-In the event where both are the same, actual False Negatives and False Postive numbers will be looked at.
+In the event where both are the same, actual False Negatives and False Positive numbers will be looked at.

 ## Problem Statement